This week I have been talking buckets. Different buckets but all 3 play their part in a balanced life.

 We all have a stress bucket.
 The size of the bucket is individual.
-Some people will be able to take a larger quantity of ‘stress’ than others.
+Some people will be able to hold a larger quantity of ‘stress’ than others.

-The key is to have an open tap that empties the stress on a regular basis.
-If you have an open tap, then the size of the bucket is negligible.
+The key is to understand what helps us to empty the stress on a regular basis.
+If you have a routine and structure that releases the water, then the size of the bucket is negligible.

-It is important that we all have something that releases the stress and keeps the tap open and the flow constant.
+It is important that we all have something that releases stress and keeps the water level low and the outflow constant.

 (not the place in Thailand)

-This is a separate bucket but also will help reduce stress levels.
+This is a separate bucket, however, it may significantly help you to reduce stress levels.